Lightos1/Tas-Editor/README.md

 Opening files is also straight forward: Files > Open, there is no keyboard shortcut yet.<br>
 Note that there may be bugs such as input loss (sorry) with opening files, please report them.🙏

-With an almost 100% certainty, there are bugs in the editor left.
+With an almost 100% certainty, there are bugs in the tas-editor left.

 ## Credits:
 - [olliz0r](https://github.com/olliz0r): [sys-botbase](https://github.com/olliz0r/sys-botbase)